Purpose of a Parish Hall Enquiry

 All the above options, except the last, are consensual, for example they can only be happen with the agreement of the offender.

-For more on the Parish Hall Enquiry System, see The Conduct and Effectiveness of Parish Hall Enquiries Report.
+Find more information on the Parish Hall Enquiry System on The Conduct and Effectiveness of Parish Hall Enquiries Report.